Curl Curl: Sport and recreation

 Harbord Bowling & Recreation Club has four greens and regularly holds world-class tournaments.

+There are 2 dog parks in Curl Curl.
+One in Adam Street reserve South of the lagoon and one in Flora and Richie Roberts reserve behind the sand dunes.
+Dogs are allowed to enter the lagoon at the North East corner of the park.
+The water quality is not very good so the community group Curl Curl Dogs has asked the council for permission to allow dogs on a section of the beach for limited periods.

 Public transport

 Curl Curl is serviced by three bus routes, 166 Manly to Frenchs Forest, 167 Manly to Warringah Mall and 165X South Curl Curl to Sydney CBD.

 Schools

 Curl Curl is home to two secondary schools, both part of Northern Beaches Secondary College: Freshwater Senior Campus on the corner of Harbord Road and Brighton Street, and Manly Campus a selective school for year 7 to 12 students, located on the corner of Abbott Road and Harbord Road, Curl Curl.
 Until 2026, Freshwater Senior Campus only enrolled year 11 and 12 students.
 It will also accept Year 7 and Year 9 students in 2026 and will officially operate as a Year 7 to 12 campus from 2027.

 Stewart House is located across the road from South Curl Curl beach and each year welcomes some 1,600 public school children in need from many parts of New South Wales and the Australian Capital Territory.

 Curl Curl North Public School is a primary school located at Playfair Road near Abbott Road.